-MA: DEGREE REQUIREMENTS (32 credits)

-Core-minimum 17, with more credits available from variable credit courses
+MA: DEGREE REQUIREMENTS (34 credits) Core-minimum 18, with more credits available from variable credit courses

-EDAL500 Administration Orientation-1-2 EDAL520 Foundations of Educational Leadership-2-3
+EDAL500 Administration Orientation-1-2

+EDAL520 Foundations of Educational Leadership-2-3

 EDAL645 K-12 Educational Finance-2-3

 EDAL670 Technology for Leaders-3

+EDAL680 Internship: (Topic)-1-12 (3 minimum)

-EDAL680 Administration Internship or Fieldwork-1-12 EDCI547 Foundations of Curriculum Studies-3 or
+EDCI547 Foundations of Curriculum Studies-3 or

-EDCI565 Improving Instruction-3
+EDCI565 Improving Instruction-2

 EDFN500 Phil Foundations of Educ & Psych-3

+LEAD675 Portfolio Development: (Topic)-1-3

-Concentration-minimum 10, with more credits available from variable credit courses
+Concentration Concentration-minimum 11, with more credits available

+from variable credit courses

-EDAL560 K-12 Law-2-3
+EDAL560 K-12 Law-3

 EDAL565 Leadership for SDA Education-1-2

 EDAL570 Principles of Educational Supervision-2-3

 EDAL635 Human Resources Administration-2-3

-EDAL664/665 Elem/Secondary School Leadership-2-3
+EDAL664/6 565 Elem/Secondary School Leadership-2-3

-LEAD525 Public Relations: Community Partnerships-1-3 Research-3
+LEAD525 Public Relations: Community Partnerships-1-3

+Research-5

-EDRM505 Research Methods in Educ & Psych-3
+EDRM505 Research Meth & Stats in Educ & Psych I-3

+LEAD535 Principles of Academic Writing-1-3 (2 minimum)

 Electives-As Needed

+In consulta ation with your advisor.

-TOTAL MA degree credits-32
+TOTAL MA degree credits-34

 Applicants must meet School of Education admission requirements.
 Once accepted into this master's program, students must complete the administration orientation course (EDAL500) where they will be introduced to the philosophy of educational leadership and review the standards that will guide their educational plan.
-The curriculum consists of a minimum of 32 credits beyond the baccalaureate degree.
+The curriculum consists of a minimum of 34 credits beyond the baccalaureate degree.
 Many courses are offered as variable credits; therefore, candidates should consider their credit needs when planning their course work and when registering for these courses.
 The portfolio serves as a component of the master's comprehensive examination.
 There is no thesis requirement for the master's degree program.